The Pros and Cons of BYOD Technology Every Employer Needs to Know

 Device Security Protocols

-Another disadvantage of BYOD is not monitoring whether device security protocols are installed and updated regularly.
-At a minimum, all personal devices should require a password for access, have anti-spyware and antivirus software installed, and use an approved operating system to access corporate resources.
+Another disadvantage of BYOD is that it does not monitor whether device security protocols are installed and updated regularly.
+At a minimum, all personal devices should require a password for access, have two-factor authentication, have anti-spyware and antivirus software installed, and use an approved operating system to access corporate resources.
 It makes it difficult for employers to support their employees when their device crashes or breaks since they don’t have the same access to it as they would a company device.

 Server-Side Security Measures